d0sse/macFox-theme/README.md

     git clone <git@github.com>:d0sse/macFox-theme.git chrome
     ```

-7. Restart Firefox to apply changes
+7. Restart Firefox to apply changes.

 8. Apply `Blank Page` for New windows and new tabs.